 - Dairy.
 Full fat dairy such as cream, cheese, butter.

 - Nuts and Seeds.
 Eat low carb nuts and seeds in moderation.

 - Berries, low carb sweeteners, low carb condiments and spices.

 What are Net Carbs?

-Net carbs are the carbohydrates in food that you digest and use for energy.
-The net carbs have no energy value or impact on your blood sugar, so basically we don’t calculate them into our daily carbohydrate count.
+Net carbs are the carbohydrates in the food that you digest and use for energy.
+The net carbs have no energy value or impact on your blood sugar, so basically, we don’t calculate them into our daily carbohydrate count.

 How do I calculate net carbs?